MosheStauber/WixAssignment/README.md

 The server was built using `sun.net.httpserver` and `HttpHandlers` without a framework.
 The database is hosted by **Amazon Web Services** using their **Relational Database Service**

 To run the server, you can import the project into netbeans and just press run.
-Then go the localhost:9000 in your web browser and see from there.
+Then go localhost:9000 in your web browser.

+The saerver can also be run by starting the dist/ToDoListHttpServer.jar file and going localhost:9000 in your web browser.